20 Movies All Entrepreneurs Should Watch

 #20.
 The Corporation

-Perhaps one day we’ll be watching a movie about your success.
+Perhaps one day Hollywood will make a movie about your entrepreneurial journey.